gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 # Open issues

-TBD - conditional plugin application
+- conditional plugin application
-TBD - need some way to tweak the resolve strategy for plugin component resolution.
+- need some way to tweak the resolve strategy for plugin component resolution.
-TBD - declaring dependencies of a plugin on other plugins TBD - configuring which repositories, possibly none, to use to resolve plugin declaration and to use to resolve implementation modules.
+- declaring dependencies of a plugin on other plugins
+- configuring which repositories, possibly none, to use to resolve plugin declaration and to use to resolve implementation modules.
-TBD - backwards compatibility wrt moving the core plugins. eg all core plugins are currently visible on every script compile classpath.
+- backwards compatibility wrt moving the core plugins. eg all core plugins are currently visible on every script compile classpath.
-TBD - declare and expose only the API of the plugin TBD - handle conflicts where different versions of a plugin are requested to be applied to the target object.
+- declare and expose only the API of the plugin
+- handle conflicts where different versions of a plugin are requested to be applied to the target object.
-TBD - conflict resolution for the script compile classpath when mixing combinations of `plugins { apply ... } ` and `dependencies { classpath ... }` and inherited classpath.
+- conflict resolution for the script compile classpath when mixing combinations of `plugins { apply ... } ` and `dependencies { classpath ... }` and inherited classpath.
-TBD - deprecate and remove inherited classpath.
+- deprecate and remove inherited classpath.
-TBD - plugins that add new kinds of repository and resolver implementations or that define and configure the repositories to use.
+- plugins that add new kinds of repository and resolver implementations or that define and configure the repositories to use.
-TBD - automate promotion of new plugin versions to the public repository
+- automate promotion of new plugin versions to the public repository